 The Herd’s follow-up to From the Underworld kind of carried on from where that one left off but Paradise Lost was still a very odd concoction, with its intro and coda reminiscent of The Stripper but Prog leanings elsewhere.

-(By contrast the band’s third single – which I featured in a different context here – was straightforward bouncy pop song.)
+(By contrast the band’s third single – which I featured in a different context here – was a straightforward bouncy pop song.)

 When a very young Peter Frampton joined The Herd, the group with whom he made his name, they had just been dropped by Parlophone, but simultaneously brought in composers Ken Howard and Alan Blaikley, who had written a barrowload of hits for Dave Dee, Dozy, Beaky, Mick and Tich and signed up to Fontana.
 The songs concocted for the Herd were of a different order to those hits though.
 Elements of psychedelia and glimmerings of prog rock are here.